The Art of Sales-CS Handoffs: Sales Vs (CS) Customer success

 Understanding Sales-CS Handoffs

-Here’s a surprising fact: sales to existing customers have a success rate of 60-70%, while pitches to new clients only succeed about 5-20% of the time.
+Have you ever considered why it’s easier to sell to someone who already trusts your brand compared to a new lead?
+Here’s a surprising fact: sales to existing customers have a success rate of 60-70%, while pitches to your new customers or clients only succeed about 5-20% of the time.
 The magic behind this stark difference often hinges on the art of handoffs from sales team to the customer success (CS) team.

 The Critical Role of Effective Handoffs